-One of the great things about Brussels is the enviable and amazing quality of daily life here including the restaurant, café and bar scene, nightlife, entertainment venues, service centers, places of interests and man more.
+One of the great things about Brussels is the enviable and amazing quality of daily life here, including the restaurant, café and bar scene, nightlife, entertainment venues, service centers, places of interests and much more.
 All this never gets old and anyone has all the freedom to explore and experience all these in Brussels.

 Commune de Saint-Gilles

 2 Days In Brussels

 Brussels never goes out of its way to impress and captivate people’s interest and attention not to mention the humorous citizens of Brussels who surely take the effort of ensuring that you’ll have the best stay.
 2 Days in Brussels will seem like two long years of the perfect moments and experiences.
 For example, Up the street from the Airbnb accommodations, our mornings were spent in the most beautiful cafe playing the most beautiful jazz music.